To be employed at UW Health all residents and fellows are required to meet credentialing and conditions of employment requirements

 Your appointment letter lists acquisition of a medical license as a requirement prior to beginning your training program at UW Health.
 Except in extraordinary circumstances, residents or fellows at the PGY-3 level or above are required to obtain an unrestricted license.

-Review the directions for the Online Application Service (OLAS) to apply for your Wisconsin Medical License.
-OLAS website
+Review the directions for LicensE to apply for your Wisconsin Medical License.
+LicensE: Online License Application Platform.

 Emergency Educational Center (EEC)